SK Schärding

 SK Schärding (Sportklub Waizenauer Schärding) is an Austrian football club in Schärding, Upper Austria, Austria.

 History

 The club was founded in 1922 by a group of young adults as SK Sturm Schärding.
 The club wore white and black their jerseys were made by their mothers.
 A farmer in St. Florian am Inn let the team use his fields as a temporary arena.
 The club switched to black and red in 1925, based on 1.
 FC Nürnberg.

 The club mainly played with Bavarian clubs, since the only Austrian clubs nearby were Ried and Braunau.
 The team became known as FC Schärding through 1925-1934 and officially became SK Schärding in 1934.
-There was a border blockade from 1933-1935 which meant the team could not play Bavarian teams and it prevented multiple Schärding players from being able to play with the team.
+There was a border blockade from 1933 to 1935 which meant the team could not play Bavarian teams and it prevented multiple Schärding players from being able to play with the team.

 In 1934, another sports club named ATSV Schärding was dissolved and the members of it joined SK Schärding.